ABOUT TRACTION

-Workshops: Twelve workshops will be offered each academic year to support entrepreneurs at various stages of building their business idea.
-These workshops will be led by experienced entrepreneurs, CCEI instructors, and faculty.
-They are open to all UConn students.
+Twelve workshops will be offered each academic year to support entrepreneurs at various stages of building a business idea.
+These workshops will be led by experienced entrepreneurs, CCEI instructors, and UConn faculty—open to all students.

-Mentor Office Hours: Office hours are hosted the week following the live workshops and are available to those who attended the workshop.
-They are an opportunity to dive deeper into your business on a one-on-one basis with the instructor.
+Office hours are hosted each week following each live workshop, and are available to only those who attended the virtual workshop(s).
+They are designed as an opportunity to dive deeper into a business idea on a one-on-one basis with the instructor.

 Problem Solution Fit